-The Clearinghouse editors and members have compiled the following resources to support scholarly inquiry in WAC, CAC, and ECAC; WAC program development and operation; the teaching of writing; and student writers.
+The Clearinghouse editors and members have compiled the following resources to support scholarly inquiry in WAC, CAC, ECAC, and writing studies more generally; to support WAC program development and operation; to support writing instruction and the use of writing in disciplinary courses; and to support writers.

 The Clearinghouse offers numerous resources for WAC scholars, program administrators, and faculty, including our introduction to WAC, our WAC Links, a list of WAC programs, lists of scholarly journals and email lists, and several special areas devoted to issues such as writing fellows programs and teaching second-language learners.